Parkinson's disease - Symptoms and causes - Mayo Clinic

 PD develops when certain nerve cells (neurons) in the brain die.
 These are neurons that produce a chemical called dopamine.
 Dopamine helps relay messages between areas of the brain that control body movement.
 When these neurons die, abnormally low levels of dopamine are produced.

-Parkinson's Disease - Johns Hopkins Medicine
+Parkinson's Disease Resource Center - WebMD

 |